 The Non-Budgeted Funds represent operations in which the government has imposed its sovereign authority but has excluded these operations from the annual budget process.
-During FY15, the Commonwealth maintained 99 non-budgeted funds, while another 17 were inactive.
+During FY16, the Commonwealth maintained 95 non-budgeted funds, while another 22 were inactive.

-The largest non-budgeted funds in terms of revenues include the Lottery Fund, the Federal Grants Fund and the Commonwealth Care Trust Fund, which funds health benefits for those without health insurance.
-Other funds that show large inflows include the MBTA State and Local Contribution Trust Fund, the School Modernization Trust Fund and the Grant Anticipation Notes Trust Fund, which are financed by transfers of tax revenues and federal grant receipts.
+The largest non-budgeted funds in terms of operating revenues include the Lottery Fund, the Federal Grants Fund, the Medical Assistance Trust Fund, and the Commonwealth Care Trust Fund.
+Other funds that show large inflows include the Grant Anticipation Notes Trust Fund, funded by federal highway spending reimbursements, and the "pass-through" MBTA State and Local Contribution Trust Fund (which accounts for sales tax revenue dedicated to and transferred to the MBTA) and School Modernization Trust Fund (which accounts for sales tax revenue dedicated to and transferred to Massachusetts School Building Authority).

-The table Non-Budgeted Special Revenue Funds - Operations on page 12 summarizes the FY15 non-budgeted funds.
+The following table, Non-Budgeted Special Revenue Funds - Operations, summarizes the FY16 non-budgeted funds.
 A Statement of Revenues, Expenditures and Changes in Fund Balance is presented in a table within this report for each of the individual non-budgeted funds in the financial section of this report.
 The table includes the State Lottery Funds, where Lottery revenues and expenditures occur prior to Lottery profits being transferred to the General Fund to reimburse it for local aid and other appropriations.